amazon-connect/amazon-connect-streams/Documentation.md

 * `EventType.ACKNOWLEDGE`: Event received when the backend API shared worker acknowledges the current tab.
 * `EventType.ACK_TIMEOUT`: Event which is published if the backend API shared worker fails to respond to an `EventType.SYNCHRONIZE` event in a timely manner, meaning that the tab or window has been disconnected from the shared worker.
 * `EventType.AUTH_FAIL`: Event published indicating that the most recent API call returned a status header indicating that the current user authentication is no longer valid.
-This usually requires the user to login again for the CCP to continue to function.
-See `connect.initCCP()` under **Initialization** for more information about automatic login popups which can be used to give the user the chance to login again when this happens.
+This usually requires the user to log in again for the CCP to continue to function.
+See `connect.initCCP()` under **Initialization** for more information about automatic login popups which can be used to give the user the chance to log in again when this happens.
 * `EventType.LOG`: An event published whenever the CCP or the API shared worker creates a log entry.

 #### Note